Cyberwombo/RustShell/README.md

   2. Generate reverse shell syntax
   3. Exit doing nothing

-If rustShell is started with flags, they will be treated as though you entered in options from this menu automatically.
+If RustShell is started with flags, they will be treated as though you entered in options from this menu automatically.
 The flags currently supported are:

 - -m or --mode: The mode to use RustShell in.
 Valid options are either listen, or generate